frodopwns/qwikcelery/README.md

 While this is not absolutely necessary (Ansible can use sudo, password authentication, etc...), it will make things way easier.

 Ansible is perfect for this and we will use it for the job.
-However I won't explain what's happening for now.
-Just trust me.
+From the qwikcelery project directory:

     ansible-playbook -c paramiko -i ips setup.yml --ask-pass --sudo